chocolate05/rituraut/README.md

 	and many more

 ->The Structure of the Program:
 	 A huge buffer is used to read from and store all the text.
 The buffer is written in a doubly linked- list structure, the text file is break down and represented in list of nodes.
-A second buffer is also used for tracking purposes for the undo feature in this illustration.
 Adding, replacing, deleting a line or a block involves simple iteration processes that involve O(n) complexity.
 Saving, reading, quitting, and undo are also bounded in the same complexity.

 ->Limitations of the program would be: